rpede/tutorial-react-ci/README.md

 You have now build a reasonable CI workflow for a React frontend application.

-The general concepts applies for other tech-stacks as well, but the way it is set up will be different.
+The general concepts applies for other tech-stacks as well, but the way it is set up will be a bit different.

 It is common to also have a workflow to automate deploying the application.
 That will be an exercise for later.

 [Here](https://gist.github.com/rpede/d9ceade1eca00e4b3bc46141693648e2) are the
-main files that we changes, just for reference.
+main files that we changed, just for reference.